MSU-Libraries/sandhill/docs/filters.md

     return value
 ```

 That is all there is to it!
-The new filter is ready to use in Sandhll.
-Take a peek at the code
+The new filter is ready to use in Sandhll, for example you can use:
+`{{ myval | exclam }}` within your template.
-for other Sandhill filters if you'd like to see more examples.
+Take a peek at the code for other Sandhill filters if you'd like to see more examples.

 ## General Purpose Filters
 ::: sandhill.filters.filters.datepassed